Recognizing the Early Signs of Alzheimer’s Disease

 Updated: 3 days ago

-3. Disorientation in time and place
+Disorientation in Time and Place

-4. Challenges with language and communication
+Challenges with Language and Communication

 If you've noticed many of these signs in a loved one, it's essential not to ignore them.
 Start incorporating cognitive stimulation exercises to maintain mental sharpness.

-5. Poor Judgment
+Poor Judgment

 An individual living with Alzheimer's may experience changes in mood and personality.
 They may become anxious, fearful, suspicious, or even depressed.
-It’s also common for them to feel easily frustrated or upset, especially when they are away from familiar surroundings or outside their comfort zone.
+It’s common for them to feel easily frustrated or upset, especially when they are away from familiar surroundings or outside their comfort zone.

 Consider reaching out to a healthcare professional for guidance.
 Seeking professional help for your loved one does not mean you're being selfish.
 Prioritizing your own well-being is an essential part of providing compassionate, sustainable care.